Student walking into Budig Hall.

 One-on-One Consultations

 Need personalized advice?
-Sign up for a 30-minute, one-on-one consultation to discuss your teaching materials in depth.
-Whether you need help developing your teaching statement or refining your teaching portfolio, I’m available to provide feedback and guidance tailored to your academic job search.
+Schedule a 30-minute consultation to discuss your materials in depth.
+Whether you need help refining your teaching statement or preparing for a teaching demonstration, we’re here to provide tailored feedback and guidance.

 CTE staff members are available to consult with graduate students on any topics related to teaching and learning.

-Classroom practice.
-We are happy to meet with you about specific situations that arise in your class, whether you would like to learn more about lesson planning, discussion leading, classroom dynamics, or to discuss particular challenges.
+We are happy to meet with you about specific situations that arise in your class, whether you would like to learn more about lesson planning, discussion leading, classroom dynamics, or need support with particular challenges.

 Resources for GTAs